SanliFaez/FAIR-Battery/docs/technical drawings.rst

    * - 1, 2, 3, 4, 5, and 6
      - 8.9

-The above table shows how to control the electronic load.

 .. image:: _static/EL_Banana_Jacks.png
    :scale: 40 %
    :alt: Battery discharging banana jacks

 This little panel contains 4 banana sockets.
 From left to right:
-White: the connection to the load.
+    + White: the connection to the load.
-Black 1: common connection for the load
+    + Black 1: common connection for the load
-Black 2: GND for the 5 Volts supply
+    + Black 2: GND for the 5 Volts supply
-Red: connection for +5 Volts
+    + Red: connection for +5 Volts

 The load connections are totally separated from everything else.